mxinden/homepage/content/about.md

 ---
-title: Home
+title: "About"
-menu: main
+menu: "main"
-weight: 1
+weight: 50
-type: "page"

 ---

----

-### Hi there,
+# Hi there,

 I am Max, a software developer interested in distributed systems, type theory and consensus.
 Welcome to my little island on this crazy thing called _The